Are visitors to your blog really engaged in your content?

 Is your ‘bounce’ rate an accurate reflection of how engaging your blog is?

-In this article we outline some statistics you should consider monitoring to understand how engaging your blog is.
+In this article, we outline some metrics you should consider monitoring to understand how engaging your blog is.

 1. Number of Returning Visitors

 If people really like the content of your blog they may subscribe to get your content via RSS (they use an application to read content from a variety of blogs) or they may subscribe via e-mail.
 However, it’s likely that this is only a very small percentage of your blog traffic.

 What about other visitors to your blog that just like coming back on a regular basis to get your content.
 Your visitor traffic comes from a variety of sources and one source is just people remembering your blog and coming back.

 In the audience section of Google Analytics under ‘Frequency and Recency’ you can see how many people come to your website once, twice etc over a period.
 In the example below 71% of people only visit the site once.
 This is something that is worth monitoring on a monthly basis to see if this figure gets better as you continue to develop the content.